ShakyPizza/rs-sdk/README.md

 This server has a few modifications from the original game to make development and bot testing easier:

-- **Faster leveling** - The XP curve is made accelerated and less steep.
+- **Faster leveling** - The XP curve is accelerated and less steep.
 - **Infinite run energy** - Players never run out of energy
 - **No random events** - Anti-botting random events are disabled

+## Architecture:

+rs-sdk runs against an enhanced web-based client (`botclient`) which connects to the LostCity 2004scape server emulator.

+There is a gateway server which accepts connections from botclient and SDK instances, and forwards messages between them based on username.
+Once connected to the gateway, the botclient will relay game state to the SDK, and execute low-level actions (e.g. `walkTo(x,y)`) sent from the SDK through the gateway.

+This means that the SDK can't talk directly to the game server, but must go through the botclient.
+It will attempt to launch the botclient on startup if one is not already running.

+You don't need to run the gateway/botclient in order to run automations against the demo server, but you may choose to if you are fixing bugs or adding features to the rs-sdk project

 ## Running the server locally: